-Begin by dry-ironing the center front and side front pattern pieces.
-Lay a large piece of craft, drafting or tissue paper on a table surface or cutting mat.
-Now lay the pattern pieces side to side onto the craft paper.
+Dry-iron the center front and side front pattern pieces.
+Lay a large piece of craft, drafting or tissue paper on your cutting mat and place the pattern pieces side-to-side onto the craft paper.
 Line up the bottom notches and any other horizontal lines on the two patterns to ensure they're squarely positioned.

-With a rotary cutter and ruler (or scissors) cut out the rectangle along the drawn lines.
+Cut out the rectangle along the drawn lines.
 This will separate the prominent curve portions of the side front and center front pattern pieces from the rest of the patterns.

-Place the cut away pattern piece and position it to the new line.
+Measure ⅞” up from the bottom line of the rectangle and mark that measurement with a horizontal line.
+Place the cut-away pattern piece and position it to the new line.
 Tape the pieces in place.
-You will notice on my pattern the new pattern apex is now 7/8” higher than the apex label.
+The new pattern apex is now ⅞” higher than the apex label.